 The address used on the school's admission form must be the current one at the time of application.
-If the address changes subsequently, the parents must notify the school.
+If the address changes subsequently, the parents must notify the school (or if it is before places are allocated), the Local Authority School Placement Department.
 Where the parents live at different addresses, the current-at-the-time-of-application, normal address of the child will be the one used.
 This will normally be the one where the child wakes up for the majority of Monday to Friday mornings.
-Parents may be asked to show evidence of the claim that is being made for the address, by providing a Council Tax or Utility Bill.
-Where there is dispute about the correct address to use, the Governors reserve the right to make enquiries of any relevant third parties, e.g., the child's GP.
+Parents may be asked to show evidence of the claim that is being made for the address, by providing a Council Tax or Utility

+Bill.
+Where there is dispute about the correct address used, the Governors reserve the right to make enquiries of any relevant third parties.
 For children of UK service personnel and other Crown Servants returning to the area proof of the posting is required.